Can you use winter tires in the summer?

 What are the risks if you use winter tires year round?

-Faster wear and uneven wear - On warm and hot road surfaces, a winter tire’s rubber compound wears quickly and more unevenly.
+Faster and uneven tire wear - On warm and hot road surfaces, a winter tire’s rubber compound wears quickly and more unevenly.
 Winter tires are meant to last two-to-three seasons, but when they’re mounted on a vehicle for 12 months consecutively, they need to be replaced sooner.

 Poor performance on dry and wet pavement - Designed to give superior traction on ice and snow, winter tires lose their handling ability when driven on dry or wet roads.
 The softer, squishier compound of a winter tire decreases maneuvering and braking response in warmer weather and can cause excessive noise when driven on dry pavement.